How to Send Money to the US from Canada?

 Limitations of bank wire transfers

-- Speed: Standard bank wire transfers to the US take one to three business days.
-Cutoff times apply; a transfer submitted after the bank's daily cutoff processes the following business day.
+- Standard bank wire transfers from Canada to the US typically take one to three business days.

 How to send money from Canada to the US online

-How online bank transfers work
+Online bank transfers

 The closest approach to a low-cost transfer is to use a specialist provider with a narrow exchange-rate margin and no flat wire fee.
 The rate margin is unavoidable, but keeping it as small as possible is where the real saving lies.